Duke-GCB/DukeDSClient/README.md

 ddsclient download -p <ProjectName> <Folder>
 ```
 This will download the contents of ProjectName into the specified folder.
-Currently it replaces pre-existing files and creates missing directories.
+Currently it requires the directory be empty or not exist.
-It will create Folder if it doesn't already exist.
+It will create Folder if it doesn't exist.

 Example: Download the contents of project named 'Mouse RNA' into '/tmp/mouserna' :
 ```